 8. Are friends as important to you as a family?

 To me, my family is more important.
 However, this does not make my friends less important to me.
 Naturally family comes first for almost everybody and then friendship.
 I am no exception.

 9. What do you expect from a good friend?

 ell, that’s a tough question!
 Not that I have not thought about it, but I have never drawn a solid conclusion about it!
 Umm, my expectation from a good friend is that he would be a good companion, a good listener, would criticize me whenever needed, would be supportive and positive.
-He must be honest and would have a sense of humour.
+He must be honest and would have a sense of humor.

 10. Do you remember your friends in primary school?
 Why?

 Yes, I remember most of them, if not all of them.
 The classes were small, so we were all pretty close.
-And most of us were from the same neighbourhood, so I still see them now.
+And most of us were from the same neighborhood, so I still see them now.

 11. What do you do with friends?